Letter of Intent (Australia)

 A Letter of Intent is appropriate whenever parties are in the early stages of negotiating a significant commercial arrangement and wish to record their shared intention to proceed and the key terms agreed in principle, without committing to a binding agreement before the detailed terms have been finalised.

-You should use a Letter of Intent when: entering into a new supply arrangement, where the parties have agreed on the broad commercial terms (pricing, volumes, delivery schedule, quality standards) but need time to document the comprehensive supply agreement; negotiating a service contract, where the scope of services, fees, and key performance indicators have been agreed in principle but the formal agreement requires preparation; exploring a commercial licensing arrangement, where the licensor and licensee have agreed on the licensed territory, royalty rates, and term but the licence agreement requires further negotiation; establishing a commercial partnership or distribution arrangement, where the parties have agreed on the general structure but need time to prepare a formal partnership or distribution agreement; purchasing or leasing commercial equipment or property, where the principal terms have been agreed but the formal sale or lease agreement requires preparation and due diligence; and entering into a contractor or consulting engagement, where the scope of work and commercial terms are agreed but the formal engagement letter or services agreement requires preparation.
+You should use a Letter of Intent when: entering into a new supply arrangement, where the parties have agreed on the broad commercial terms (pricing, volumes, delivery schedule, quality standards) but need time to document the thorough supply agreement; negotiating a service contract, where the scope of services, fees, and key performance indicators have been agreed in principle but the formal agreement requires preparation; exploring a commercial licensing arrangement, where the licensor and licensee have agreed on the licensed territory, royalty rates, and term but the licence agreement requires further negotiation; establishing a commercial partnership or distribution arrangement, where the parties have agreed on the general structure but need time to prepare a formal partnership or distribution agreement; purchasing or leasing commercial equipment or property, where the principal terms have been agreed but the formal sale or lease agreement requires preparation and due diligence; and entering into a contractor or consulting engagement, where the scope of work and commercial terms are agreed but the formal engagement letter or services agreement requires preparation.

 A Letter of Intent is particularly valuable in situations where: one party needs written evidence of the other party's intention to proceed in order to justify committing internal resources or making preliminary expenditures; the parties wish to protect confidential information shared during negotiations before a formal NDA is executed; the parties need to lock in exclusivity for a defined period to prevent either side from pursuing a competing transaction while negotiations are ongoing; and the parties want to establish a clear timeline and expiry date for reaching a formal agreement, preventing the negotiations from drifting indefinitely.